SPIN-UMass/censorlab/website/content/getting_started/_index.md

 	if num_packets > 3:
 		return "drop"
 ```
 Note how we don't return anything unless dropping a packet.
 This is because the default return value of a function in Python is `None`.
-In CensorLab, `None` is the same as `"allow"`.
+In CensorLab, `None` is the same as `"allow"`, which allows a packet to continue being processed.

 CensorLab also provides the ability to access various data fields from packets, from link-layer, to transport layer for all packets.
 For example, this censor program implements a primitive form of throttling for plausibly-encrypted connections.
 ```python